punytroll/inspection/README.md

 ## File formats

 This project started out as an attempt to analyze ID3 tags in audio files.
-In that vein, more audio formats have been added partially.
+In that vein, more audio and other media formats have been added partially.

 - ID3 tags (ID3v1, ID3v1.1, ID3v2.2, ID3v2.3, ID3v2.4)
 - FLAC (full support, right down to the bits of the residual, including vorbis comments)